Men's Golf Spotlight: Nick Pumford

 University of Michigan Men's Golf -- Summer Updates

-Following his professional playing career, Pumford began his coaching career as an assistant coach at Georgia State under head coach Joe Inman during the 2010-11 season.
-During his lone campaign with the Panthers, GSU captured three top-10 finishes, including a seventh-place finish at the CAA Championships.
+Pumford's coaching career began at Georgia State following a brief professional playing career, and he was hired as an assistant coach under head coach Joe Inman during the 2010-11 season.
+In Pumford's lone year at GSU, the Panthers captured three top-10 finishes, including a seventh-place finish at the CAA Championships.

-During his tenure at collegiate days at Michigan, Pumford earned a general studies degree and was a four-year letterwinner (2006-09).
-During his collegiate playing career, Pumford started 29 of 33 events and recorded five top-10 individual finishes, winning the 2007 Wolf Run Intercollegiate.
-He helped U-M return to the NCAA postseason after an eight-year absence with back-to-back regional selections in 2008 and 2009.
+As a collegiate player at Michigan (2006-09), Pumford earned a general studies degree while starting 29 of 33 career events.
+He recorded five top-10 individual finishes, headlined by his individual win at the 2007 Wolf Run Intercollegiate.
+Pumford helped U-M return to the NCAA postseason after an eight-year absence with back-to-back regional selections in 2008 and 2009.

-In 2009, U-M recorded one of the finest seasons in program history.
-Following the Wolverines' regional selection and subsequent fifth-place team finish, the Wolverines advanced to the NCAA Finals for the first time in 12 years.
+In fact, U-M recorded one of the finest seasons in program history during the 2009 postseason.
+Following the Wolverines’ regional selection and subsequent fifth-place team finish, the Wolverines advanced to the NCAA Finals for the first time in 12 years.
 In the NCAA new national championship format, U-M closed with a sixth-place team finish in stroke play to advance to the team match play finals.
 After a first-round win over No. 3 seed USC, the Wolverines were eliminated by eventual national champion Texas A&M in the national semifinal.
 As a senior co-captain, Pumford started all 14 tournaments and was U-M's recipient of the Big Ten Sportsmanship Award.